Forks, coinswaps, and renamed tokens - how should you handle these? Let's take a look at each one.

 If you have a token that has been renamed, such as SJCX to STORJ, you can edit the older transactions to match the ticker symbol on the newer transactions by clicking the edit dropdown to the right of each of the OLD coin's transactions and editing the name to match up with the new coin.

-If you have questions, just click on the chat button and we'll be glad to help!
+If you have questions, please reach out to our Customer Support team and we'll be glad to help!